solvmanifold/LatentTrader/docs/market_features.md

 # Market Features

 This document provides detailed descriptions of the market-wide features computed in the LatentTrader project.
+These market features are derived from individual ticker features, which are documented in `ticker_features.md`.

 ## Directory Structure